+There are two speakers, a main one at the bottom and an earpiece speaker at the top for hearing phone calls.
+There are also one microphone at the bottom, and another at the top for noise cancellation [14].
 We select the earpiece speaker, top microphone, and frontal camera combination for robust acoustic/visual sensing.
-Earpiece speaker is chosen for sound emitting for two reasons: i) it's a highly standard design on almost all existing smartphones.
-Its location is suitable for "illuminating" the user's face; whereas the main speaker has a more diverse design, either located at the bottom or on the back; ii) earpiece speaker is close to frontal camera, which minimizes alignment errors when the frontal camera is used for adjusting the phone pose.

-Top microphone is chosen as the receiver because it is close to earpiece speaker, and it's less affected by the user's hand holding the device.
-As shown in Figure 3, the hand is close to the bottom microphone.
-Even slight hand movements can create noises and variations in sound signals received by the bottom microphone.
+The earpiece speaker is chosen for sound emitting for two reasons: i) it's a highly standard design on almost all existing smartphones.
+Its location is suitable for "illuminating" the user's face; whereas the main speaker has a more diverse design, either located at the bottom or on the back; ii) the earpiece speaker is close to the frontal camera, which minimizes alignment errors when the frontal camera is used for adjusting the phone pose.
+The top microphone is chosen as the receiver because it is close to the earpiece speaker, and it's less affected by the user's hand holding the device.